pingel-org/axle/axle-docs/src/main/mdoc/tutorial/ProbabilityModel.md

 ### Kolmogorov's Axioms

-The methods above are enough to define Kolmogorov's Axioms of Probablity.
+The single `probabilityOf` method is enough to define Kolmogorov's Axioms of Probablity.
-These are literally implemented in `axle.laws.KolmogorovProbabilityAxioms` and checked during testng with ScalaCheck.
+The axioms are implemented in `axle.laws.KolmogorovProbabilityAxioms` and checked during testing with ScalaCheck.
-The ability to show adherance to theories such as this is a tenet of Axle's design.

 #### Basic Measure

-Probabilities are non-negative
+Probabilities are non-negative (for all satisfiable `Region`)

 ```scala
 model.P(region) >= Field[V].zero